rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#description}

-This tutorial introduces _RDF-Connect (RDF-C)_, a novel, language-agnostic framework for constructing streaming data processing pipelines for RDF and non-RDF data.
+This tutorial introduces [_RDF-Connect (RDF-C)_](https://github.com/rdf-connect/), a novel, language-agnostic framework for constructing streaming data processing pipelines for RDF and non-RDF data.
 By leveraging RDF and PROV-O, RDF-C enables seamless integration of data processors in multiple programming languages.
 The tutorial focuses on pipeline construction and processor development, equipping participants to build their own streaming workflows.

-Participants will gain hands-on experience with RDF-C, learning how to build pipelines by chaining modular components ( processors) that perform specific operations on (RDF) data streams.
+Participants will gain hands-on experience with RDF-C, learning how to build pipelines by chaining modular components (a.k.a _processors_) that perform specific operations on (RDF) data streams.
 The tutorial focuses on implementing custom processors and integrating them into functioning pipelines.
 Instead of solving a specific data processing problem, it demonstrates structuring and managing adaptable (RDF) data workflows across domains and use cases.